 Requirements vary.
-If you have a serious desire to participate on a YFU study abroad program but do not meet some of these eligibility requirements, please call your Admissions Counselor at 1.800.TEENAGE so that they may explore your options and find the right program for you.
+If you have a serious desire to participate on a YFU study abroad program but do not meet some of these eligibility requirements, please call your Enrollment Associate at 1.800.TEENAGE so that they may explore your options and find the right program for you.

 For additional details, please call 1.800.TEENAGE and speak with an Admissions Counselor who will assist you in choosing the best program options.
 Alternatively, you may register for the next Virtual Information Night (VIN) for a general overview of our programs.